apache/incubator-datalab/README.md

 - **redirectUrl** - redirect URL to DLab application after try to login to Azure using OAuth2
 - **validatePermissionScope** - defines(true/false) if user's permissions should be validated to resource that is provided in permissionScope parameter.
 User will be logged in onlu in case he/she has any role in resource IAM described with permissionScope parameter
 - **permissionScope** - describes Azure resource where user should have any role to pass authentication.
 If user has no role in resource IAM he/she will not be logged in
-- **managementApiAuthFile** - authentication file that is used to query Microsoft Graph API to check user roles in resource decriveb in permissionScope
+- **managementApiAuthFile** - authentication file that is used to query Microsoft Graph API to check user roles in resource described in permissionScope